Binary Classification

 preProcessAdat(

-filter.features = TRUE, # rm non-human protein features
+filter.features = TRUE, # remove non-human protein features

-filter.qc = TRUE, # rm non-passing qc samples
+filter.rowcheck = TRUE, # retain only passing samples

 log.10 = TRUE, # log10 transform